cnulug/cnulug.org/pages/index.md

 The Linux User Group at [Christopher Newport University](http://cnu.edu) is a community for people who use Linux or are interested in learning about it.

-We're dedicated to promoting smart and socially aware computer usage.
+We are dedicated to promoting smart and socially aware computer usage.
 This is done using the following [core goals for LUGs](http://www.tldp.org/HOWTO/User-Group-HOWTO-4.html):